ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Approximate UDP Sending Delay.rst

 **Ameba Preparation**

-Open the "CalculateUdpSendDelay" example in "File" -> "Examples" -> "AmebaWiFi" -> " UDP_Calculation " -> "CalculateUdpSendDelay".
+Open the “CalculateUdpSendDelay” example in “File” -> “Examples” -> “AmebaWiFi” -> ” UDP_Calculation ” -> “CalculateUdpSendDelay”.

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_Approximate_UDP_Sending_Delay/image1.png
    :alt: 1
-   :width: 5.89583in
+   :width: 852
-   :height: 7.40972in
+   :height: 1006
+   :scale: 50 %

 In the sample code, modify the highlighted section to enter the information required (ssid, password, key index) to connect to your WiFi network.

 The server variable also needs to be changed to match the IP address of your computer.
-You can find the IP address using the "ipconfig" command in a terminal window.
+You can find the IP address using the “ipconfig” command in a terminal window.

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_Approximate_UDP_Sending_Delay/image2.png
    :alt: 1
-   :width: 5.89583in
+   :width: 721
-   :height: 7.40972in
+   :height: 864
+   :scale: 50 %

 **Computer Preparation**